iVis-at-Bilkent/pathway-mapper/README.md

 ## Collaborative Editing

-Should you choose "Collaborative" on the welcome page, you will be first prompted for Google account authentication since the shared data model will be stored in a shared document at Google Drive folder of the user.
-Then your editing session will be given a unique ID and you will have the option of sharing the URL containing this ID with desired person(s) and construct / edit a pathways in real time with support for concurrent modifications and built-in conflict resolution.
+Should you choose "Collaborative" on the welcome page, your editing session will be given a unique ID and you will have the option of sharing the URL containing this ID with desired person(s) and construct / edit a pathways in real time with support for concurrent modifications and built-in conflict resolution.

 Any changes made by any person working on the pathway with the same URL will be shared / reflected to other people currently viweing / editing the same pathway.
 Below is a short video illustrating collaborative usage:
 <a href="https://youtu.be/peTbroPyrnw" target="_blank"><p align="center"><img src="assets/collaboration-with-PM.png" width="460" title="Click to watch video"/></p></a>